Skip to content

 Exercise 1: The vibrational modes of a linear triatomic molecule

-1. Neglecting the translations of the entire molecule, in 1D there are two normal modes and in 3D there are 4 normal modes.
+1. Neglecting the translations of the entire molecule, in 1D there are two normal modes and in 3D there are four normal modes.
 The other modes are translations and rotations of the molecule.

 2. We have: